CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 ```
 The ephemeris does not go into hourly detail so we must stop here and say the new Moon happened at some time in between $\text{ January 11, } 2024$ and $\text{ January 12, } 2024$, i.e. some time during the day of $\text{ January 11, } 2024$ (We are correct, the new Moon was on $\text{ January 11, } 2024$ at $11:59$).

-In a worldbuilding setting, we can solve for the ephemeris at any detail we want using the methods from chapters $2$ and $3$.
+In a worldbuilding setting, we can create the ephemeris at any detail we want using the methods from chapters $2$ and $3$.
 Thus we can repeat this process to arbitrary precision.

 The time of conjunction (or any elongation, not just conjunction) of any two bodies can be calculated this way.\
 $\blacksquare$.